19.2. Kafka Data Store Parameters¶

 Integer |

-Replication factor to use in new kafka topics |
+Replication factor to use when creating new kafka topics |

 |